 My healthy tuna salad recipe turned out fantastic.
 See, I juiced it up with apples, cucumbers and mango.
 Then I made tuna salad with avocado creamy with healthy fats.
 A handful of greens and a generous 1/2 cup of fresh herbs, poured a cup of my healthy creamy Greek yogurt dressing with simple ingredients like Dijon mustard, honey, garlic powder, cumin, salt and pepper.
 And voila.
 I served my avocado tuna salad with mashed potatoes made with organic kefir (buttermilk) and garlic – traditional Ukrainian and very classic American.

 This entire salad bowl was gone in a day, all of it.
 Kids gobbled everything up, the fact that sent electric shockwaves through my body from a thought how many vitamins and nutrients they ate (I experienced similar reaction when I heard my cleaning lady vacuuming for the first time).
-Alex couldn’t stop raving about dinner – I went for a late night 5K walk combined with grocery trip (milk for cereal and pistachios for THE BEST spelt flour chocolate bread I came up with – just wait), and came home to listen to his rave reviews about dinner.
+Alex couldn’t stop raving about dinner – I went for a late night 5K walk combined with grocery trip (milk for cereal and pistachios for THE BEST healthy chocolate bread I came up with), and came home to listen to his rave reviews about dinner.
 So, it was that good!
 I made the salad around lunch and even by 8 PM (when Kyle and Alex got back from hockey) it didn’t become soggy or watery.